trisfaizal/Marketing-Site/_posts/2015-05-19-lessons-learned-running-a-kickass-online-conference-50-dollars.md

 *   Private messaging the most vocal people and understanding what we could do to improve the situation
 *   Adding a conference code of conduct
 *   Reaching out to our speakers to let them know we were aware of the issue and were taking it seriously.
-*   Publically addressing the issue on a podcast
+*   Publicly addressing the issue on a podcast

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/203158529&amp;color=ff5500"></iframe>